raidenkkj/stalk-ify/README.md

 ## Usage

-> **Note:** Currently, **Stalk-ify** only works correctly if it is run from the cloned repository directory.
-Otherwise, behavior may be unpredictable or generate errors.

 Run via command line:

 After installation, inside the cloned directory, you can use the command below to run **Stalk-ify:**